Statement of Purpose

 Our vision, ethos, and values

-Stafford Hall School can cater for 12 students with class sizes of no more than 4 students.
+Stafford Hall School can cater for 20 students with class sizes of no more than 4 students.
 Each class consists of a teacher and a teaching associate.
-Most young people at Stafford Hall School have experienced serious trauma and present complex needs in addition to being on the autistic spectrum.
-Therefore, it is imperative that the curriculum not only reflects the learning needs stipulated on the EHCP also pupil interest, sensory needs and regulation strategies.
+Stafford Hall is designed for students on the autistic spectrum, with many students who also have suffered trauma or present with complex needs.
+Therefore, it is imperative that the curriculum not only reflects the learning needs stipulated on the EHCP, but also pupil interest, sensory needs and regulation strategies.

 Preparing young people for adulthood is key to planning, reviewing and evaluating the curriculum with destinations kept at the forefront of future decision-making.
 Pupils are provided with opportunities to receive information, advice and guidance, action plan, careers advice and work experience which will prepare them for future success in their next steps.
 They are supported to develop and discover their interests and talents.

-The purpose of our school is revealed by the curriculum we provide, engaging and encouraging.
+The purpose of our school is revealed by the curriculum we provide.
 We have high aspirations for our pupils and strive relentlessly to improve relationships between all those who work with young people to ensure they feel valued and safe.
 At Stafford Hall School, how staff treat pupils is viewed as crucial for cementing healthy relationships.
 We aim to listen with love, care with compassion and show an understanding of each young person.

 Intent